bytecodealliance/bytecodealliance.org/_posts/2019-11-12-announcing-the-bytecode-alliance.md

 <img src="img/05-04-protection-vunerable.png" alt="A dependency with the ZipSlip vulnerability talking on the phone to an attacker saying 'Oh, I am sorry.
 I dont have access to that folder.
 My parent only gave me a handle for the uploads directory'" />

 As noted in the caveat above, it is possible that the application developer would pass in a sensitive directory, like the root directory.
 But for this to work, this mistake would have to be made in the top level package.
 It can't happen in a transitive dependency.
-By making all of these accesses explict, it makes it much easier to catch those kinds of sloppy mistakes in review.
+By making all of these accesses explicit, it makes it much easier to catch those kinds of sloppy mistakes in review.

 ## Other benefits of nanoprocesses